-By Dawn Pettinelli, Extension Educator UCONN Soil Nutrient Analysis Laboratory
+By Dawn Pettinelli, Associate Extension Educator, PSLA

-Warm season grasses are often an important component of wildlife habitat improvement programs.
-Areas of warm season grasses provide cover for nesting, brood-rearing, roosting and escape for a variety of song and game birds.
+Native warm season grasses are often an important component of wildlife habitat improvement programs.
+They support a diversity of wildlife by providing shelter, food, and breeding opportunities for many species, including presently threatened pollinators.
+Sunny bare patches of soil around the base of bunch grasses, such as big bluestem (Andropogon gerardi), little bluestem (Schizachyrium scoparium) and purple lovegrass (Eragrostis spectabilis), provide places for native ground-nesting bees to nest and lay eggs.
+Areas of warm season grasses can provide cover for nesting, brood-rearing, roosting and escape for a variety of song and game birds.
 Small mammals like rabbits also benefit from their cover.
 Because of their bunching growth patterns, warm season grasses tend to have a fairly high percentage of bare ground between plants.
 These bare areas are important because they provide for ease of movement essential both for escape and food collection.
 At the same time, the soil is held in place reducing the potential for erosion.